Photodynamic Therapy (PDT)

 Clinical trials have also shown PDT to be effective in osteosarcomas (bone tumours) and their lung metastases.

-Brief excursion: Intravascular laser blood irradiation
+Excursion: Intravascular laser blood irradiation

 The healing effect of light is also used in intravascular laser blood irradiation.
 This form of therapy was first carried out about 25 years ago in the former Soviet Union.
 In the meantime, it has also achieved a high degree of popularity in the West and extensive international studies have shown very good therapeutic successes.
 Using a special disposable light probe, laser light is conducted directly via the vein into the blood, whereby an exact dosage of the laser intensity is required in order to use the entire effective spectrum of the laser light on the one hand, but on the other hand to avoid a warming effect in the vein.